 Buckland Beacon stands at a lofty height of 1,253ft (382m) and is one of the chain of Dartmoor frontier heights which was and is used as a fire beacon.
+It is said that the Spanish Armarda was spotted from this very lofty height.
 An inscription on a rock records that it was used in 1935.
 It reads: “Buckland Beacon.
 A beacon fire one of a chain lit here by the Parishioners of Buckland-in-the-Moor in celebration of their Majesties’ silver jubilee May 6th 1935.
 And the people shouted and said ‘God save the King.”
 Buckland Beacon was part of the fire chain of beacons for both the Millennium and Queen Elizabeth’s Jubilee celebrations.

 The Jubilee Beacon inscription.

 Close to this can be found the two commandment stones.
 In 1928 Parliament rejected the adoption of the proposed new Book of Common Prayer.
 This was seen by many as a victory for Protestantism as the new book was considered a ‘popish trend’.
 One that certainly shared that view was the then lord of Buckland Manor – Mr William Whitely of Wellstor.
 To celebrate this ‘victory’ he commissioned a sculptor called W. A. Clement to engrave the Ten Commandments on two ‘tables of stone’ on Buckland Beacon.
 I have recently (January 2017) received a message from Samantha Dyer informing me that when he was a young boy it was her grandfather – Sidney Lang who assisted Clements by carrying his buckets and tools.